lvlivingston/openclaw/docs/OPERATOR.md

 ---

-## 13. Deployment Reference State (As of 02/26/26)
+## 13. Deployment Reference State (As of 02/28/26)

 This section documents the validated, working steady-state configuration.
 If the system drifts from this state, investigate before rotating tokens.

 ### Current State (✅ expected)

-- Gateway running (Docker)
+- Gateway running Docker and has access for sandboxing:
+  - /var/run/docker.sock mounted
+  - /usr/bin/docker mounted read-only
+  - gateway user node in docker group (gid 988)
 - Node running (Docker, same VPS)
 - 1 paired node device (Hetzner VPS)
 - CLI uses same VPS device identity
 - 1 operator device (browser Dashboard)
+- Sandbox mode "all" is enabled
 - Gateway UI is reachable only at:
   - `https://<vps-hostname>.<tailnet>.ts.net/…` (MagicDNS over tailnet)
 - Gateway bound to:
   - `127.0.0.1:18789`
 - Dashboard shows:
-  - Two paired devices
+  - Two paired devices (operator browser + CLI)
-  - One node
+  - One node (VPS)
   - Gateway token visible in UI (token itself stored only in `.env` / secrets)
+  - One main agent
+  - One instance

 The system is NOT designed to:

 - Expose `:18789` publicly
 - Bind gateway to `0.0.0.0`
+- NOT designed to publish gateway on non-loopback host interfaces (no 0.0.0.0:18789:18789 mappings)
 - Be accessed via `http://<tailscale-ip>:18789`
 - Use SSH tunnel as primary access method